 Once a washing machine is over 6 years old they’ll commonly only pay up to 40% of the price of the cheapest new one available.

-At 7 years of age they’ll only pay out up to 30% of a replacement cost, which frankly won’t cover any repairs at all (£79.80).
+At 7 years, they’ll only pay out up to 30% of a replacement cost, which frankly won’t cover any repairs at all (£79.80).
 They’ll cover repairs for the first 5 years, but after that they’ll scrap it unless only a minor repair is needed, and after seven years it’s likely to just get scrapped.

 4: What happens when a repair exceeds these percentages?

 The good news is you get a new one.
 The bad news is it’s often supplied by their suppliers, and you have to pay at least half of the cost to replace it.
 Your warranty is then cancelled (even if it’s only been in force a few weeks).
 It seems that appliances are now so expensive to repair it is no longer practical to insure them against breakdown once they are over five years old.